kgnandanwar/kgnandanwar/README.md

 ### Kunal Nandanwar

-I am a recent graduate with an MS in Robotics from Worcester Polytechnic Institute, MA.
-My interests lie in Deep Learning and Perception for Autonomous Robots.
-I have interned at Brain Corp, Honda Research Institute and FieldAI in the domains of Computer Vision.
-Previously, I have worked with John Deere on autonomous tractors.
+I hold an MS in Robotics with a strong interest in Deep Learning and Perception for Autonomous Robots.
+I've gained valuable experience through internships at Brain Corp, Honda Research Institute, and FieldAI, focusing on Computer Vision.
+Additionally, I have worked with John Deere on developing autonomous tractors.

 Contact:
 kgnandanwar@gmail.com